The Glorias

 The Glorias is a 2020 American biographical drama film directed and produced by Julie Taymor, from a screenplay by Taymor and Sarah Ruhl.
-The film is based upon My Life on the Road by Gloria Steinem who is represented by four actresses in the movie who portray her life in different ages.
+The film is based upon My Life on the Road by Gloria Steinem, who is played by four actresses, representing her life at different ages.
 It stars Julianne Moore as Steinem, with Alicia Vikander portraying a younger Steinem, from ages 20 to 40, Lulu Wilson portraying a teenage Steinem, and Ryan Kiera Armstrong as Steinem when she was a child.
 The cast also includes Lorraine Toussaint, Janelle Monáe, and Bette Midler.

-The Glorias had its world premiere at the Sundance Film Festival on January 26, 2020 and was released on September 30, 2020, by Roadside Attractions and LD Entertainment.
+The Glorias had its world premiere at the Sundance Film Festival on January 26, 2020, and was released on September 30, 2020, by Roadside Attractions and LD Entertainment.

 Plot

-A Greyhound bus filled with Gloria Steinems of all ages drives along the road.
+A Greyhound bus filled with variations of Gloria Steinem of all ages drives along the road.
 The Glorias begin to reminisce about the past.
 As a young child, Gloria is charmed by her father, an antique salesman whose 'make do' attitude aggravates her mother.
 A few years later, her parents are separated and a young Gloria is forced to be her mother's caretaker as she falls into a deep depression.
 To her surprise she finds various articles written with a male byline that her mother reveals were written by her before she was married.

 As a young woman, Gloria travels to India on a fellowship.
 Returning to America she seeks out jobs as a journalist and, despite casual sexism and harassment, manages to succeed writing articles on fashion and dating.
 After writing an exposé on the poor working conditions of the waitresses working at the Playboy Club, Steinem's name is made.
 However she feels ashamed by the continued degradation of her work and turns down an offer to turn her article into a book.

 Shortly after, Gloria's father is injured in a car accident.
 Arriving to see him a week after the accident she learns he has died and feels immense guilt that she delayed her visitation out of fear she would have to become his caretaker as she once was for her mother.